Expressions of Interest for the 2023 City of Yarra Exhibition Program are now closed. Thank you for your interest.

 - Fitzroy Library

-- Bargoonga Nganjin, North Fitzroy Library and
+- Bargoonga Nganjin, North Fitzroy Library

 - Carlton Library Light Boxes.